-Computer problems are not allowed as an excuse for late submissions of assignments in this course.
+Computer problems are not a valid excuse for late submissions of assignments in this course.

 Because of the availability of computers in campus labs (library, EMU, etc.), you are expected to submit assignments printed clearly and on time.
 Your greatest insurance policy against computer problems is to avoid completing your work at the last minute.
 If you save finishing a paper with only moments to spare, you are out of backup options if something goes wrong.
 If, for some reason, you have tried everything and you are still stuck, contact the instructor BEFORE the deadline.
-Some steps (this is not an exhaustive list) you can take to eliminate the possibility of a computer mishap making your assignment late are as follows:
+Some steps (this is not an exhaustive list) you can take to eliminate the possibility of a computer mishap making your assignment late are listed on Blackboard in the Course Documents Folder.